OfficeDev/office-js-docs-pr/docs/excel/custom-functions-save-state.md

 ---
 ms.date: 05/03/2019
-description: Use `Office.storage` to save state with custom functions.
+description: Use `OfficeRuntime.storage` to save state with custom functions.
 title: Save and share state in custom functions
 localization_priority: Priority
 ---

 ## Save and share state in custom functions

-Use the `Office.storage` object to save state related to custom functions or the task pane in your add-in.
+Use the `OfficeRuntime.storage` object to save state related to custom functions or the task pane in your add-in.
 Storage is limited to 10 MB per domain (which may be shared across multiple add-ins).
 On Excel for Windows, the `storage` object is a separate location within the custom functions runtime, but for Excel Online and Excel for Mac, the `storage` object is the same as the browser's `localStorage`.

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]